 Aquarium substrate is the layer to cover the bottom of a fish tank.
 It can be gravel, sand, crushed coral, or other forms of substances.
 While it is not mandatory, it is nice to have for the following reasons.
-First, some fish might be stressed in a bare bottom fish tank.
+First, some shy fish might be under stress in a bare bottom fish tank.
 Stressed fish will have weakened immune system, which may cause the fish to become sick.
 By adding aquarium substrate, you can provide a more natural environment to the fish.
-Second, by having substrate in the aquarium, it makes the aquarium look nicer.
+Second, by having substrate in the aquarium, it makes the aquarium look so much nicer.
 Third, in case you’d like to add some plants or other decoration, aquarium substrate can help to hold them in place better and distribute the weight more evenly across the bottom of the fish tank.

 What Type of Aquarium Substrate Should I Use?